-Birmingham City v Reading
+Deeney scores twice as Birmingham beat Reading

 Post update

-Foul by Junior Hoilett (Reading).
+Foul by Andy Yiadom (Reading).

 Post update

-Emmanuel Longelo (Birmingham City) wins a free kick in the defensive half.
+Tahith Chong (Birmingham City) wins a free kick in the defensive half.

 Post update